MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-sl-overview.md

 Once the cloud migration is set up and underway, the data that you can enter in the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online tenant is limited to data that isn't included in data migration from on-premises.
 Otherwise, any data that was written to the tenant database would be continuously overwritten during the migration process.

 To make setting up this read-only tenant more efficient, we created the <!--*Intelligent Cloud* user group and the-->*Intelligent Cloud* Permission Set.
 Once the cloud migration environment is configured, existing users in the online tenant who don't have SUPER permissions are automatically assigned to the *Intelligent Cloud* <!--user group--> Permission Set.
 Only users with SUPER permissions will be allowed to make modifications to the system at this point.
-If you add any online users later, make sure you assign themthe *Intelligent Cloud* Permission Set.
+If you add any online users later, make sure you assign them the *Intelligent Cloud* Permission Set.
 They're not assigned automatically.

 > [!NOTE]
 > Before you configure a connection from on-premises to [!INCLUDE [prod_short](../developer/includes/prod_short.md)] online, make sure that at least one user in each company is assigned SUPER permissions.